Frequently Asked Questions

 The Independent Commissioner Against Corruption Act 2017 (the Act) was passed by the Legislative Assembly on 23 November 2017 and commenced on 30 November 2018.

 The purpose of the Act is to address improper conduct in public administration.
-It does so by preventing and curbing improper conduct through the Office of the ICAC and thereby improves public confidence in government.

-The Act sets out that the ICAC and his Office must prioritise investigation of the most serious, systemic and sensitive improper conduct for investigation, as well as making sure all other improper conduct is dealt with appropriately.
+The Act sets out that the Commissioner and his Office must prioritise investigation of the most serious, systemic and sensitive improper conduct for investigation, as well as making sure all other improper conduct is dealt with appropriately.

 The Act is available in full here.